Lemon pepper is one of those seasonings that, despite its popularity and constant use, can be difficult to replace with a substitute.

 10. Shichimi Togarashi

 Shichimi togarashi is a Japanese spice mix that contains seven different spices.
-It’s not as spicy as you might think, but rather has a complex flavor profile with a bit of heat.
+It’s not as spicy as you might think but has a complex flavor profile with a bit of heat.

 The only downside is that shichimi togarashi may be harder to find than lemon pepper.
 However, if you can get your hands on some, you can use it as a substitute for lemon pepper.